GAM-team/GAM/docs/GamUpdates.md

 See [Downloads](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads) for Windows or other options, including manual installation.

+### 6.62.03

+Handled Google Directory API bug in `gam print groups` that caused a trap.

 ### 6.62.02

 Fixed bug introduced in 6.62.01 that caused a trap that broke `redirect csv ... multiprocess`.